A GAN-Based Input-Size Flexibility Model for Single Image Dehazing: Input-Size Flexibility Conditional Generative Adversarial Network

 where $I_{re}(x)$ is the real haze image that need to be restored, $J_{re}(x)$ is the expected haze-free image that could be recovered from $I_{re}(x)$, $t(x)$ is the medium transmission map, $\alpha$ is the global atmospheric light and $x$ is the indexes of the pixels corresponding to an image ($I_{re}$, $J_{re}$ and $t$).
 In real tasks, only $I_{re}(x)$ of Eq.(\ref{eq:1}) is known, the other three variables are unknown.
 Because the final goal is to estimate $J_{re}(x)$, thus if $t(x)$ and $\alpha$ can be estimated, then one can directly obtain the $J_{re}(x)$ according the following formula:

-However, estimating $t(x)$ is a complex task because $t(x)$ is related with both the distance $d(x)$ from the scene point to the camera and the scattering coefficient $\beta$ of the atmosphere, which can be described as follows:
+However, estimating $t(x)$ is a complex task because $t(x)$ is related with both the distance $d(x)$ from the scene point to the camera and the scattering coefficient $\beta$ of the atmosphere, which can be formulated as follows:

 Moreover, there will always exist an error in the estimation of each parameter.
 Suppose that $\delta_1$ and $\delta_2$ are the average estimation errors of parameters $t$ and $\alpha$, respectively.
 When Eq.(\ref{eq:2}) is used to obtain a haze-free image, if the total average estimated error is $\delta$, then we have: